CodeHubOrg/organisations-database/README.md

 **Contributors**

-Katja Durrani
-Paul Grimshaw
-Michael Gray
+Too many to name individually, but key contributers include:
+Katja Durrani & Gicela Morales (organisers of CodeHub) Paul Grimshaw (founder of this project in its original form: Organisations Database) Michael Gray (initiator of backend using lokiJS)
-Dave Thomson
+Dave Thomson (initiator of frontend using React and Redux)